Courseiva

 Why this answer

-Options A and D are correct.
-To encrypt data at rest, enable encryption on the Redshift cluster using KMS (A).
-To encrypt data in transit, configure the cluster to use SSL (D).
+To encrypt data at rest in Amazon Redshift, you must enable encryption on the cluster using AWS KMS (Option A).
+To encrypt data in transit, you must configure the cluster to require SSL connections (Option B).
+Option C (CloudHSM) can be used for key management but is not a required configuration.

 Multi-Selecthard